Trevelopment/mazdatweaks/AIO-FAQ.md

 >  Try the following:
 >
 > -   **REMOVE NAV_SD CARD**
-> -   Put all videos in "movies" folder at the USB drive root.
+> -   Put all videos in "movies" & audio in "music" folders at the USB drive root.
 > -   Unplug all other USB drives, especially one, with many MP3s on it.
 > -   Close the player and start again
 > -   Turn the car on without the USB drive plugged in
 > -   Copy only one mp3 on your video USB drive
-> -   Copy only a few videos on your stick (you don't have to delete, rename to _.\_mp4 is OK too, so that they will not found anymore)_
+> -   Copy only a few videos on your stick (you don't have to delete, rename to _.\_mp4 is OK too, so that they are not found anymore)_
 > -   Try the SwapFile Tweak
 > -   Reboot your system and try to play a video right after that